Leadership - Innovation - Vision - Engagement

 - Favorite Teacher?
 Mrs. Ellermeier – business teacher

 - School Mascot?
 Trojans

 - Favorite School Lunch?
 Sloppy Joe with a tator triangle

 - Favorite place to eat in Nebraska, and name someone famous sitting at your table?
 DeNo’s in Snyder, NE with Blake Shelton – seems like his kind of place

 - Why do you do what you do?
 Education and educators have been a huge part of my life.
 My wife was a special education teacher for 6 years, and has since done in-home daycare and preschool for teachers kids.
-Many of my closest friends are public school teachers or administrators throughout the state.
+My mother-in-law was a teacher, and many of my closest friends are public school teachers or administrators throughout the state.

 - Favorite Teacher?
 Craig Jones, 3rd & 4th Grade

 - Favorite places to eat in Nebraska, and someone famous sitting at your table?
 Jimi D's (Omaha), & Windy Gap (Paxton), with Randy Savage.

 - Favorite Movies?
 Top Guns, Roadhouse, Die Hard, Up

 Megan Boldt - Associate Executive Director, Director of ALICAP